boolean-uk/developer-environment-setup/windows-setup-instructions.md

 ### 4.3 Add Your Identity Details For Git Operations

-Before you can use Git, you need to perform the following configuration steps from a `git bash` window - open by clicking on the icon in the Taskbar.
+Before you can use Git, you need to paste the following commands into a `git bash` window - you can open one by clicking on the `git bash` icon in the Taskbar.

 ```text
 git config --global user.email "your_email@address"